What is COVID-19?

 - If symptoms develop, please call us or call 911, if it is an emergency.If you develop symptoms after your procedure, please inform the surgery center staff.
 If it is an emergency, please call 911 or go to the nearest emergency department.
 Please inform all health care professionals of your symptoms and that you are being evaluated for COVID-19.

-- Please provide us with documentation of your COVID-19 vaccination.
-If you are at least two weeks out from your last vaccination dose, please email a copy of your record to firstname.lastname@example.org, prior to your procedure.
+- Please provide us with documentation of your negative COVID-19 PCR test.
+Email a copy of your record to firstname.lastname@example.org, prior to your procedure.

 Please be aware that we report to public health authorities, including if any patient is under investigation for the virus that causes COVID-19.
 We may report to (or as directed by) the CDC, information about you for public health reasons, including to the local or state health department.